initios/rodolfo/README.md

 Rodolfo is a little binary to create pdfs with ease using the powerful Prawn library.
-The main objective is to be able to use Rodolfo on any project / language as a tool to create all of your pdf requirements.
+The main objective is to be able to use Rodolfo on any project / language as a tool to create all of your pdf documents.

-All you need is create a template folder with the files.
+All you need to do is create a template folder with the following files:

   - schema.json – a json schema with the required fields, data-types, etc
   - template.rb – a ruby proc executed by Prawn

 Check the templates folder for examples.